Updated from a previous blog in 2020…

-As people and organizations have changed course in response to COVID-19, it’s clear that success has favored those who were and are proactive in rethinking their business strategies and have embraced digital change.
+From everything businesses learned through the COVID-19 pandemic, it’s clear that success has favored those who were and are proactive in rethinking their business strategies, especially those who have embraced digital change.
 And while the move towards a more digital world transcends industries and sectors, it’s been especially accelerated within eCommerce.
-In fact, according to McKinsey & Company, eCommerce penetration experienced ten years’ growth within just three months in 2020, replacing unavailable physical channels during the height of the pandemic.
+In fact, according to McKinsey & Company, eCommerce penetration experienced ten years’ growth during the pandemic, replacing unavailable physical channels during the height of the pandemic.

 With such change happening so quickly, there’s no wonder why organizations are eager to adjust their digital strategies – and fast.